neoforged/Documentation/docs/worldgen/biomemodifier.md

 This Biome Modifier type adds mob spawns to biomes.
 The modifier takes in the `Biome` id or tag of the biomes the spawning information are added to and the `SpawnerData` of the mobs to add.
 Each `SpawnerData` contains the mob id, the spawn weight, and the minimum/maximum number of mobs to spawn at a given time.

 **NOTE:** If you are a modder adding a new mob, make sure the mob has a spawn restriction registered to RegisterSpawnPlacementsEvent event.
+If you do not register a spawn restriction, your mob could spawn in mid-air, fall and die.
+Spawn restrictions are used to make mobs spawn on surfaces or in water safely.

 <Tabs>
   <TabItem value="json" label="JSON" default>